-The original DIY Shallow Water Anchor design was something I didn’t put much though into.
+The original DIY Shallow Water Anchor design was something I didn’t put much thought into.

 I’d fished with these devices for years and used everything from fence posts and pipe to PVC.
-The problem I always had was everything was heavy, difficult to handle and it all had a hole running down the middle of it that filled with mud which then ended up in the floor of the boat (and all over my clients and I).
+The problem I always had was everything was heavy, difficult to handle and it all had a hole running down the middle of it that filled with mud which then ended up on the floor of the boat (and all over my clients and me).

 I wanted some “real” shallow water anchors but when I began researching them online the prices seemed outrageous.
 I had a real hard time justifying spending a few hundred dollars for some sticks that I was going to push in the ground so I set out in a quest to find something that would work better than the fence posts and PVC and was cheaper than being a manufactured shallow water anchor.

 That’s not a jab at any of the companies that build these products and sell them completely.
 I’m sure they’re great people and build great products.
 I’m like any other fisherman though and have many wants and needs and have to stretch every dollar as much as I can.
 This becomes more critical when you’re a guide and you have to make every penny count!